10x-Engineers/riscv-ci-partners/mkdocs_src/docs/getting_started_lava.md

 # Getting Started with Linaro's LAVA on Cloud-V

-This guide provides a step-by-step introduction to start using our custom LAVA lab for u-boot/firmware testing on RISC-V boards.
-This is intended for end-users who want to submit and monitor build/test jobs without necessarily delving into LAVA's internal configuration.
+This guide provides a step-by-step introduction to start using Cloud-V's LAVA lab for U-Boot/firmware testing on RISC-V boards.
+This is intended for software developers who want to test the firmware on RISC-V hardware boards.

 ## What is LAVA